Healthcare Power of Attorney Template, Free Download 2026

 You are planning a major surgery or medical procedure and want to ensure that a designated person has legal authority to speak with your medical team, access your records under HIPAA, and make treatment decisions if complications arise during or after the procedure.

-You are creating a comprehensive estate plan that includes a living trust amendment and other documents, and your estate planning attorney recommends a healthcare power of attorney as an essential companion document to your financial power of attorney.
+You are creating a complete estate plan that includes a living trust amendment and other documents, and your estate planning attorney recommends a healthcare power of attorney as an essential companion document to your financial power of attorney.

 Your elderly parent needs to designate a surrogate decision-maker before a health crisis occurs.
 Under the Patient Self-Determination Act, hospitals must ask patients about advance directives upon admission, and having a healthcare POA prepared in advance avoids rushed decisions during a medical emergency.